 sotalol - oral, Betapace, Betapace AF (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe dizziness, fainting, unusually slower/faster/more irregular heartbeat, shortness of breath.

 Report Problems to the Food and Drug Administration